-Where the school has places available in--year, it will offer a place to every child who has applied for one without condition or use of oversubscription criteria, unless to do so would be to prejudice the efficient provision of education or use of resources.
+Where the school has places available in-year, it will offer a place to every child who has applied for one without condition or use of oversubscription criteria, unless to do so would be to prejudice the efficient provision of education or use of resources.

-Applications can be made in year to the Local Authority - instructions on how to do this are provided on the Local Authority website: www.derby.gov.uk.
+Applications can be made in year to the LA - instructions on how to do this are provided on the Local Authority website: www.derby.gov.uk.

-The school will consider all such applications and if the year group applied for has space available, then a place will be offered.
-If a place is not available, then the child's parent can ask for their child's name to be added to the appropriate waiting list.
+All such applications will be considered and if the year group applied for has space available, then a place will be offered.
+If a place is not available, then the child's parents can ask for their child's name to be added to the appropriate waiting list.
 As with admissions at the start of the academic year, parents whose applications are turned down are entitled to appeal through the process outlined below.

-The Local Governing Body will notify all parents within 15 school days of receipt of an in-year application of the outcome of this application.
-The school will notify the LA of every application and its outcome within two school days or as soon as is reasonably practicable beyond this.
+The LA will notify all parents within 15 school days of receipt of an in-year application of the outcome of this application.